Creating solutions together

 Co-creation can be used to design products and services, but also to create roadmaps or define partnerships and strategies.

-I often use design thinking as an approach when facilitating co-creation or co-design.
+I often use design thinking as an approach when facilitating co-creation.
 Design thinking is an iterative, creative problem-solving process.
 It focusses on first seeking to understand the challenge from a human perspective, before moving into a solution.

 Design thinking is about understanding and empathising with the needs of your target audience, to then use those insights to sharply define the challenge or opportunity.
 Once this is clear, ideas for solutions are generated.
 The best ideas are then visualised through prototyping so they can be tested.